mr5z/ExLang/README.md

 ### `dto`

 A `dto` is pure data with no behavior, no dependencies, and no identity.
-Two DTOs with the same field values are considered equal.
-All fields are implicitly public read-only properties.
+Two DTOs with the same property values are considered equal.
 DTOs are always sealed and cannot be inherited.

+A `dto` has no fields.
+All members are read-only properties declared with bare `name: Type` syntax.
+The compiler manages storage implicitly. `@Mutable` and setter accessors are not valid on a `dto` and are compile errors.

 ```
 dto Point {